-A typical business requirement example is as shown for a large private sector bank could be as shown below:
+A typical business requirement example is shown for a large private sector bank could be as shown below:

-We would like to automate our customer relationship management system so that we can offer better customer services to our existing customers and can also cross-sell and up-sell to improve revenue.
+We would like to automate our customer relationship management system so that we can offer better customer services so that the customer response time improves by 70% in the next 6 months.

 Stakeholder requirements as per BABOK guide: